Launch your spring cleaning process with Truehold’s 7 tips for older adults looking to declutter their homes.

 Some home care agencies may also offer basic housekeeping services like light cleaning and laundry services.

-If you’re wondering how you’ll off-board and pay for some of your spring cleaning duties, consider Truehold’s Sale-Leaseback program.
+If you’re wondering how you’ll off-board and pay for some of your spring cleaning and family caregiving duties, consider Truehold’s Sale-Leaseback program.
 We offer a simple and transparent way for older homeowners to access their home’s equity while living better and safer at home.
 Through our Sale-Leaseback, you’ll be able to unlock cash that you can apply towards services such as home care and cleaning.
 As a Truehold resident, you’ll also be able to eliminate the year round burdens of home maintenance – we’ll handle upkeep, repairs, and more!
 To find out if Truehold may be a good option for you, fill out the form below to request our info kit, or give us a call at 314-353-9757.

 Chat with a real person & get an offer for your home within 48 hours.Call (314) 353-9757